What is this?

 This rhubarb slush recipe screams summer in a glass

-For me, it was love after first sip.
-The drink itself is sweet, tart and refreshing.
-The nice thing about it, is that it screams summer in a glass.
+For me, it was love after the first sip.
+The drink itself is sweet, tart, and refreshing.
+The nice thing about it is that it screams summer in a glass.
 It can be served with or without alcohol.
 Our kids flip when they know that we are making up a batch of the slush.

 We just served this frozen refreshment over the Independence Day holiday, at our small cottage on a small lake in the middle of Nowhere, Wisconsin.
 Our guests had a somewhat baffled look on their faces when I told them what we were serving as a beverage but let me tell you, they too were hooked with just one sip.
 This is the stuff that gives cause to make double batches; next time I’ll know better.

 Do your palate a favor, the next time you see some rhubarb in the store or at a farmer’s market, pick some up and give this recipe rhubarb slush a whirl.
 You can thank Gloria for this delicious drink. -Scott